larryknaebelobsidian/kingdom/Proposition 104. The Christian Church is not denoted by the predicted Kingdom of the Prophets..md

 Who is this who comes from Edom, With garments of glowing colors from Bozrah, This One who is majestic in His clothing, Marching in the greatness of His power?
 “It is I who speak in righteousness, mighty to save.”
 2 Why is Your clothing red, And Your garments like the one who treads in the wine press?
 3 “I have trodden the wine trough alone, And from the peoples there was no man with Me.
 I also trod them in My anger And trampled them in My wrath; And their lifeblood is sprinkled on My garments, And I stained all My clothes.
 4 For the day of vengeance was in My heart, And My year of redemption has come.
 5 I looked, and there was no one to help, And I was astonished, and there was no one to uphold; So My own arm brought salvation to Me, And My wrath upheld Me.
 6 I trod down the peoples in My anger And made them drunk in My wrath, And I brought down their lifeblood to the earth.”

->We remind the reader of one fact as fully presented in past Propositions, and demonstrated *both* historically and scripturally, viz. : That the view we take of the prophecies pertaining to the Kingdom accords in every respect with those entertained by the Church in the first centuries.
-It is passing strange, to say the least, that the early believers, east and west, north and south, should, under the leadership of men who organized and perpetuated the Church, place, as we do, the fulfillment of those predictions *at the Sec.
-Advent of Jesus*, and not, as many now do, at the founding of the Ch.
-Church.
-These prophecies, too, are so prominent, so magnificent in proportions, such landmarks in the Divine Redemptive plan, that they must have largely occupied the attention of the apostolic and succeeding age.
->p.
-671 Vol. 1 Prop 104 Obs.
-1 Note